-Note Prefetch applies to both ATS and non-A TS translation requests
+Prefetch applies to both ATS and non-ATS translation requests.

-2.3.9 Error responses
+3.3.9 Error responses

-AMBA defines external AXI slave error, SLVERR, and external AXI decode error, DECERR.
+AMBA defines external AXI slave error, SLVERR, and external AXI decode error, DECERR, and TRANSFAULT.
 The MMU-600AE error response behavior depends on the interface.

-The TCU OTW/DVM interface treats SLVERR and DECERR identically, as an abort.
+The TCU ACE-Lite interface treats SLVERR and DECERR identically, as an abort.

-When terminating a transaction, the TBS interface generates a SLVERR response.
+When terminating a transaction, the TBS interface generates an OKAY, SLVERR, or TRANSFAULT response depending on the reason for the termination.

-If the TBU TBM interface receives a SLVERR or DECERR response to a downstream transaction, it propagates the same abort type to the TBS interface.
+If the TBU TBM interface receives a DECERR or SLVERR response to a downstream transaction, it propagates the same abort type to the TBS interface.

-2.3.10 Conversion between ACE-Lite and Arm®v8 attributes
+3.3.10 Conversion between ACE-Lite and Army8 attributes

-The SMMUv3 architecture defines attributes in terms of the Armv8 architecture.
-The MMU-600AE components are therefore required to perform conversion between ACE-Lite and Armv8 attributes.
+The SMMUv3 architecture defines attributes in terms of the Arm®v8 architecture.
+See the Arm® Architecture Reference Manual, Armv8, for Armv8-A architecture profile.
+The MMU-600AE components are therefore required to perform conversion between ACE-Lite and Arm®v8 attributes.